-In addition to strictly requiring employees to implement the environmental protection measures formulated by the Group, the Group needs to proactively promote environmental awareness among its employees to effectively enhance its environmental protection standards.
+In addition to strictly requiring employees to implement the environmental protection measures formulated by the Group, we strive to proactively promote environmental awareness among our employees to effectively enhance its environmental protection standards.
+Newsletters from environmental protection organisations are from time to time circulated to all employees via email as internal guideline to reduce carbon emissions during course of office-based operations.
 The Group will also consider participating in more feasible and appropriate activities to help its employees increase their awareness of the environment and natural resources.